Mediterranean basin: Historiography

 One of the earliest modern studies of the Mediterranean was Fernand Braudel's La Méditerranéee et le monde méditerranéen à l époque de Philippe II (The Mediterranean and the Mediterranean World in the Age of Philip II), published in 1949.
 S.D.
 Goitein's multivolume study of the Cairo Geniza documents was another important contribution in the area of Mediterranean Jewish culture.

 Agriculture

-Wheat is the dominant grain grown around the Mediterranean Basin.
-Pulses and vegetables are also grown.
-The characteristic tree crop is the olive.
-Figs are another important fruit tree, and citrus, especially lemons, are grown where irrigation is present.
-Grapes are an important vine crop, grown for fruit and to make wine.
-Rice and summer vegetables are grown in irrigated areas.
+Wheat is the dominant grain grown around the Mediterranean basin.
+The characteristic tree crop is the olive; and the grape, for wine, completes the "trinity" of basic ingredients of traditional Mediterranean cuisine.

+The Arab Agricultural Revolution brought a new combination of foods to Portugal, Spain, and Sicily in the Middle Ages.
+Those foods included aubergines, spinach, sugar cane, rice, apricots, and citrus fruits.
+The Columbian Exchange in the early modern period added the tomato and the haricot bean.